serpapi/google-search-results-golang/README.md

 ## Change log

+ * 1.3 Add support for Bing and Baidu
- * Export NewGoogleSearch outside of the package.
+ * 1.2 Export NewGoogleSearch outside of the package.

 ## Conclusion
 Serp API supports Google Images, News, Shopping and more..